lanl-aea/waves/docs/tutorial_01_geometry.rst

         :emphasize-lines: 3-5, 12-14, 16-31

 This portion of ``rectangle_geometry.py`` defines the argument parsing function, ``get_parser()``, which is the next step in turning our simple Python script into a small software utility.
-Command line interfaces allow for scripts to be executed with optional command line arguments.
-This allows us to change the values of input arguments to the ``main()`` function without any source code modification.  ``argparse`` also helps automate command line interface (CLI) documentation.
+Command-line interfaces allow for scripts to be executed with optional command-line arguments.
+This allows us to change the values of input arguments to the ``main()`` function without any source code modification.  ``argparse`` also helps automate command-line interface (CLI) documentation.
 An example of this is the :ref:`waves_tutorial_cli` for :ref:`abaqus_rectangle_geometry_cli`.
 See the `Argparse tutorial`_ for an introduction to the ``argparse`` module.